davnig/crossway/README.md

-# Crossway game for SDM exam
+# Crossway multiplayer game

+This is a simple multiplayer version of the Crossway game.